Battle of Simbach

-The Battle of Simbach on May 9, 1743, was a battle in the War of Austrian Succession near Simbach am Inn.
+The Battle of Simbach on May 9, 1743, took place during the War of Austrian Succession near Simbach am Inn.
 It ended with a heavy defeat of the Bavarian troops against the Austrians.

 Aftermath

 Altogether the loss of dead and captured Bavarians, Palatines and Hessians amounted to about 4,000 men, the Austrians only lost a little over a hundred men.
 Simbach was completely destroyed except for one house, and the surrounding area was also devastated.
 Braunau had to be handed over on July 4.
 Soon after, the French-occupied towns of Dingolfing, Landau and Deggendorf were also taken by the Austrians.